 MAGE Specialists implement rigorous curriculum, differentiate instruction, and implement various instructional practices that are developmentally and intellectually/academically appropriate.
 This is a part time, hourly position.
 College/Graduate students welcome to apply; licensed educators/professors preferred.

-Hours and days flexible, roughly 3-10 hours per week.
-Math blocks begin at 8:00 a.m. and last for one (1) hour; individualized 1:1 instruction for advanced students may occur other times of the day.
-Math Specialists may coach a math team, club, or math circle after school beginning at 3:00 p.m.
+Hours and days flexible, 3-40 hours per week.
+Math blocks begin at 8:00 a.m. and last for one (1) hour; individualized 1:1 instruction for advanced students may occur other times of the day including some weekend AM and weekday evening times.
+Math Specialists will also coach a math team, club and math circle during and after school.
+One of our coolest initiatives (see page footer) is a free elementary math circle for anyone in grades 1-4.
+We are the only elementary math circle in the state!

 Additional hours can be added based on other areas of expertise and/or willingness to fulfill other job functions, such as Computer Science, Science, and/or other content specialist.
+There is room to cross over into our programming, and other STEM initiatives as well, such as our Robotics program.
 Please indicate other talents and opportunities of interest in your cover letter.
 Qualified candidates will be matched with respective opportunities.

 Responsibilities include, but are not limited to: